To Documentation Index

 - Translators allow Art of Illusion to read and write scenes in foreign file formats.

 Translators are Java classes which implement the artofillusion.Translator interface.
-At present,

 - Textures allow you to define procedural textures which you can use in your scenes.